Best holiday rental deals in Newquay

 Holiday Letting Price Information in Newquay

 This graph displays the average prices for the next twelve months in Newquay.
-Newquay is more expensive in July (27/07 - 03/08), where prices are on average £179 a night.
-Conversely, the cheapest average prices are in a week of January (19/01 - 26/01).
+Newquay is most expensive in August (03/08 - 10/08), when prices are on average £198 a night.
+Conversely, the cheapest average prices are in one week of January (12/01 - 19/01).

 Holiday Home Availability Information in Newquay

 Find out the percentage of available rentals & cottages in Newquay with the graph above.
-It is harder to find an accommodation during a week of August (18/08 - 25/08), as 91% of the rentals are booked.
-More accommodations are available in a week of November (10/11 - 17/11) as the booking rate is only 35%.
+It is harder to find accommodation during the week of December (22/12 - 29/12), as 65% of the rentals are booked.
+More properties are available during one week of September (28/09 - 05/10), when the booking rate is only 30%.

-Above are the weather conditions for Newquay.
-July is the warmest month in Newquay with average maximum temperatures of 19°.
-No heat wave is expected in February, where minimum average temperatures usally hit a 4° low.
-March is the driest month.
+Check out our climate diagram to find the perfect month for your holidays.
+July is the warmest month of the year in Newquay, with temperatures reaching an average daily maximum of 19°.
+No heat wave is expected in February, when minimum average temperatures usally hit a 4° low.
+The rainiest month is July, while the driest month is March.